 The main goal of commercials is to make you feel like a buggy carbon creature that does not deserve to exist on this planet.
 There are many ways to achieve this effect.
 One of them is the perfection method.

 Commercials are filled with images of perfection – the perfect family, the perfect clothes, the perfect couple, the perfect love, the perfect body…etc. When a person sees this, he or she immediately feels bad about his life and starts looking for a way to fix it.
 The solution offered by the commercial is a product.
-Since it’s easier to purchase something and pretend to be better, we opt for that approach instead of fixing the problems the proper way.
+Since it’s easier to purchase something and pretend to be better, we opt for that approach instead of attacking the problems the proper way.

 A natural cannot look like the popular YouTubers who have both – incredible leanness and mass.
 A natural simply looks natural.
-He or she is slim when lean and does not carry an impressive amount of muscle mass by modern standards.
-The inability to satisfy the requirements results in depression and a defeatist mentality.
+He or she is slim when lean and does not carry an impressive amount of muscle mass by the modern standards.
+The inability to satisfy the requirements results in a depression and a defeatist mentality.
 This is especially true for guys who have joined the iron world because of poor confidence.

 Social media also play a huge role in this game because they increase the competition to unheard proportions.
 You may be good, but somewhere there’s a guy who is many times better than you, 10 years younger and richer.
 This has a negative impact on the ego and the self-esteem of the individual.

-In the past it was different.
+In the past, it was different.
 Your grandfather had to compete only against the guys from the local pub.
 He didn’t have to beat the whole world in order to consider himself worthy and take the princess.

-The disease will not be cured until the patient starts loving himself for what he is instead of suffering from never-ending dissatisfaction caused by external comparison.
+The disease will not be cured until the patient starts loving himself for what he is instead of suffering from a never-ending dissatisfaction caused by external comparison.

 We are all born into this world with a set of genetic properties.
 Most of what we are, we have seemingly received for free.
 Did we get those goodies for doing the right thing in a previous life?
 Maybe.
 I don’t know.